24CSB0B37/Form_WP_CSEB_NITW/README.md

 # CW_1_Form

 This repository contains two distinct forms: one for **Internships** and another for **Research Opportunities**.
+They together satisfy the required elements as mentioned.

 ### 1. **Internship Form**
 This is the form designed for internship registrations.